Lake Yosemite: Recreation

 Onshore, shaded picnic areas, which feature picnic tables, barbecue pits, restrooms, and a small playground, are available.

 Lake Yosemite Sailing Association

 The lake is home to the Lake Yosemite Sailing Association (LYSA), which was founded in 1988 and currently has more than 90 members.
 The LYSA hosts club sailboat races at Lake Yosemite Thursday evenings during the summer months and also organizes sailing trips to nearby lakes and bays in California.

 Lake Yosemite Sailing Association also conducts Youth Sail camps during the summer months, teaching and training the next generation of sailors.

-Alleged paranormal phenomena

-The lake's tower is said to be haunted by the "Lady of the Lake".
-According to the horror stories, the ghost has long flowing white hair and wears a long white gown.
-She is said to walk around the tower catwalk and on the lake's surface looking for her lost child or lover.
-The ghost has also been reported to walk along Old Lake Road, occasionally stepping into the path of oncoming traffic.